RHEcosystemAppEng/rhpam-deployment/eap/azure/README_SR.md

 * to identify a kie server on the router uniquely, the kie server url is built using each servers private ip and not it's `hostname`.
 The KIE_SERVER_ID will be the same for all created servers, since it is used for the configuration file name which must be saved inside the kie server image to create an immutable server.
+A predefined kie server id file with the requested containers will be used.
+Any `<configuration/>` content will be overwritten on start up of the ks.service by the VM's and deployment parameter values.

 ## Setup validation
 ```